jniemann66/code-task/docs/README-flight-search.md

 It allows the user to search for one-way airline flights by selecting an origin and destination, and a desired travel date.

 ##Live Demo
+for convenience, a live demonstration has been set up here:
 [http://52.62.255.103:9999](http://52.62.255.103:9999 "Live Demo")

 ##Description

 Upon typing two or more characters into the origin or destination input fields, the app will initiate an AJAX request to the server to populate the drop-down choices for cities and airports.
-Valid choices must always include a 3-letter international airport code in parentheses.
+Valid choices must always include a 3-letter [IATA](https://en.wikipedia.org/wiki/International_Air_Transport_Association_airport_code) code in parentheses.

 The user must select a date for the search, which cannot be in the past.